This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will ask you about your injury and examine you.
-Tell him if you heard a snap or pop when you were injured.
-Your healthcare provider will check the movement and strength of your joint.
-You may be asked to move the joint yourself.
+Tell him or her if you heard a snap or pop when you were injured.
+Your provider will check the movement and strength of your joint.
+You may be asked to move the joint.
 You may also need any of the following:

 - An x-ray, CT scan or MRI may show the sprain or other damage.
 You may be given contrast liquid to help your injury show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- Arthroscopy is a procedure is a procedure to look inside your joint.
+- Arthroscopy is a procedure to look inside your joint.
 Your healthcare provider makes a small incision in your joint and inserts a scope through it.
-The scope is a long tube with a magnifying glass, a camera, and a light on the end. )
+The scope is a long tube with a magnifying glass, a camera, and a light on the end.

 How is a sprain treated?